Updated March 18, 2023

 It converts light energy into an electrical signal to see the output.
 They are otherwise called as photo sensors or photoelectric devices.
 Mobile phones, computers, tablets use light sensors.

 Distance between transmitting and receiving ultrasonic signals are measured using this sensor.
-They emit sound waves in a frequency that can’t be heard by humans.
+They emit sound waves in a frequency that humans can’t hear.
 They are used in measuring liquid levels, detecting wire breaks, height control, robotic sensing and so on.
 The types of ultrasonic sensors are Proximity and Continuous Level.

 They are used to detect colors and to recognize color marks.
 They should be able to distinguish between different colors.
 The color is detected in the RGB scale.
 The interaction between light source, object and receiver are measured using Color Sensor.
 They are also used in the industrial and automatic control field.

 Touch works as a switch and does the specific operation when touched.
 The touch screen of mobiles and laptops are the perfect examples.
 They are sensitive to human touch, or any force applied or the pressure and are made of light, magnets or electricity.